PhpPlaisio/mail-message/README.md

 # Design

 This is an [abstract, responsible and stable package](https://matthiasnoback.nl/book/principles-of-package-design/).
-Hence, if see little or non-recent activity in this repository it doesn't mean this projects is dead, but it means we have achieved one of the essentials goals of this package.
+Hence, if you see little or non-recent activity in this repository it doesn't mean this projects is dead, but it means we have achieved one of the essentials goals of this package.

 # License